krzbanas/rspectra2022/content/course/RTipsandTricks/_index.md

 data01<-here::here("FOLDER","SUBFOLDER", "file01.csv")
 # call the function
 dataset01 <- read_csv(data01)
-# this code chunk is OS universal as function here guess the working directory b
+# this code chunk is OS universal
 ```

 `here::here()` figures out the top-level of the current project using some sane heuristics.
 It looks at working directory, checks a criterion and, if not satisfied, moves up to parent directory and checks again.
 Lather, rinse, repeat.